Dheera (2024 film): Production

-The film was announced in April 2022, the first look of the movie was released on 9 October 2022 on the occasion of Laksh Chadalavada's birthday and is scheduled to be released in September 2023.
+The film was announced in April 2022.
+The first look of the movie was released on 9 October 2022 on Chadalavada's birthday and it was scheduled to be released in September 2023.

 Marketing

-The film released the first glimpse of the film on 9 October 2023 on the occasion of the birthday of actor Laksh Chandalavada.
+The first glimpse of the film was released on 9 October 2023 on the birthday of actor Laksh Chandalavada.

 Soundtrack

-The Music was composed by Sai Kartheek and released by Silly Monks Music.
-Makers began the musical promotions by releasing the first single Adharam Madhuram on valentine's Day.
+The music was composed by Sai Kartheek and released by Silly Monks Music.
+The musical promotions began with the release of the first single Adharam Madhuram on Valentine's Day.